MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     }
 >

-Once again notice the user of *didSet* to refresh the tableView when Notes results are updated, very handy.
+Once again, notice the use of *didSet* to refresh the tableView when Notes results are updated - very handy.
 Let's add some notes.

 ##Creating A New Note

-Our `NoteCell` can now display information from a `Note` object, let's create one to see this in action.
+Our `NoteCell` can now display information from a `Note` object.
+Let's create one to see this in action.

 > [action]
 > Add the following to the end of your *viewDidLoad* function in `NotesViewController.swift` to initialize a new `Note` object.